Harm reduction: Supervised injection sites (SIS)

 Supervised injection sites (SIS), or Drug consumption rooms (DCR), are legally sanctioned, medically supervised facilities designed to address public nuisance associated with drug use and provide a hygienic and stress-free environment for drug consumers.

 The facilities provide sterile injection equipment, information about drugs and basic health care, treatment referrals, and access to medical staff.
 Some offer counseling, hygienic and other services of use to itinerant and impoverished individuals.
 Most programmes prohibit the sale or purchase of illegal drugs.
 Many require identification cards.
 Some restrict access to local residents and apply other admission criteria, such as they have to be people who inject substances, but generally in Europe they do not exclude people with substance use disorders who consume their substances through other means.

 The Netherlands had the first staffed injection room, although they did not operate under explicit legal support until 1996.
-Instead, the first center where it was legal to inject drug was in Berne, Switzerland, opened 1986.
+Instead, the first center where it was legal to inject drugs was in Berne, Switzerland, opened 1986.
 In 1994, Germany opened its first site.
 Although, as in the Netherlands they operated in a "gray area", supported by the local authorities and with consent from the police until the Bundestag provided a legal exemption in 2000.

 In Europe, Luxembourg, Spain and Norway have opened facilities after year 2000.
-As did the two existing facilities outside Europe, with Sydney's Medically Supervised Injecting Center (MSIC) established in May 2001 as a trial and Vancouver's Insite, opened in September 2003.
+Sydney's Medically Supervised Injecting Center (MSIC) was established in May 2001 as a trial and Vancouver's Insite opened in September 2003.
 In 2010, after a nine-year trial, the Sydney site was confirmed as a permanent public health facility.
 As of late 2009 there were a total of 92 professionally supervised injection facilities in 61 cities.
+In North American, as of 2023 there are supervised injection sites operating in a number of Canadian cities, and two in United States.
+The sites in United States opened in 2021.

 The European Monitoring Centre for Drugs and Drug Addiction's latest systematic review from April 2010 did not find any evidence to support concerns that DCR might "encourage drug use, delay treatment entry or aggravate problems of local drug markets."
 Jürgen Rehm and Benedikt Fischer explained that while evidence show that DCR are successful, that "interpretation is limited by the weak designs applied in many evaluations, often represented by the lack of adequate control groups."
 Concluding that this "leaves the door open for alternative interpretations of data produced and subsequent ideological debate."